wolfgangr/SDM2rrd/README.md

 ... and why did it become that complicated?
 Well, at the moment I have close to 30 rrds from my 7 counters and maybe some hundreds of registers.
 as many sql tables, rrd graph templates ....

+After fist playing, I figured out that there is some challenge to balance the tradeoff between ressource usage, time resolution and archive time.
+So I had to drop the first approach to keep any flie-spot forever. see [Ressource usage](./docs/ressources.md)

 No chance to manually keep that in sync ....
 There is loads of default expansion implmented.
 See  [config.md](./docs/config.md ) for details.

+Only after the config machine was in place, writing the [worker scripts](.docs/worker-scripts.md) was close to the straight forward diligence work I expected.
+There may be still lot's of potential for clarification, bautification, simplyfication.
+But, well, as long as it works...

+### Disclaimer
+Don't expect this premature alpha maturity snippets to do anything of sense for you.
+Maybe, electricity counters are not designed to blow your basement or put your house onto fire.
+Well, mhh, who really knows?